HabacucSoto/02-test-driven-development/README.md

 # 01. Creación de proyectos

-Pasos para TDD (Test Driven Development)
+Steps to TDD (Test Driven Development)

 1. Write a test for the next bit of functionality you want to add.
 2. Write the functional code until the test passes.